ryanxjhan/TensorFlow-2.x-Cheat-Sheet/README.md

 <a name="overfit"/>

-### Overfitting
+### Over-fitting

 * **[Augmentation](#preprocessing)**

 * **Reduce Model Complexity**
-  * Reduce overfitting by training the network on more examples.
+  * Reduce over-fitting by training the network on more examples.
-  * Reduce overfitting by changing the complexity of the network (network sturcture and network parameters).
+  * Reduce over-fitting by changing the complexity of the network (network structure and network parameters).

 * **Regularization**